Rheumatoid Arthritis: Treatments

 Rheumatoid arthritis is a result of the immune system attacking one or more joints and is often referred to as an autoimmune disease.
 The main symptoms include pain, stiffness and swelling in the joints, most commonly those found in the hands, feet and wrists.
 Those affected usually experience periods when their symptoms become worse – called flare-ups – as well as fatigue and weight loss, and sometimes problems in other parts of their bodies, including the eyes or the skin.

 Types of arthritis

 Other types of arthritis include the following:

-This is the most common form of arthritis in the UK, with 8.75 million people having requested osteoarthritis treatment.
+This is the most common form of arthritis in the UK, with 8.75 million people having requested osteoarthritis treatment (i).
 This degenerative condition damages the cartilage – the smooth layer that covers the bone surfaces in the joints.
 Find out more by reading our guide to osteoarthritis treatments.

 This form of arthritis is an inflammatory condition that most commonly affects the spine (though other parts of the body can be affected, including the eyes, joints and tendons).
-It’s also more common in men than women.
-Click here for more information.
+It’s also more common in men than women (read about ankylosing spondylitis and its causes and treatments).

-Causing pain in the muscles, tendons and ligaments, fibromyalgia is more common in women than men too (according to Arthritis Research UK, up to one person in every 25 may be affected).
+Causing pain in the muscles, tendons and ligaments, fibromyalgia is more common in women than men too (according to Versus Arthritis, up to one person in every 25 may be affected (iv)).

 Systemic lupus erythematosus (SLE) – or lupus, as it is more commonly known – causes many symptoms, including joint pain and swelling, fatigue and skin rashes.
 Many sufferers have flare-ups, and symptoms can range from mild to severe.
-It’s more common in women than men, as well as in certain ethnic groups such as those of African origin.
+It’s about nine times more common in women than men, as well as more common in certain ethnic groups (in people of African origin, for instance) (v).

 Juvenile idiopathic arthritis